 Our students are as multidisciplinary as our faculty.
 Many have double majored in International Relations, Economics, English, Biology, Chemistry, Religious Studies, Public Policy Analysis, Mathematics, and Environmental Studies.
-Most students spend at least a semester at one of our Study Abroad French-speaking programs—in France (Paris, Toulouse, Montpelier) or in Francophone Africa (Cameroon, Senegal and Morocco.
+Most students spend at least a semester at one of our Study Abroad French-speaking programs—in France (Paris, Nantes, Montpellier) or in francophone Africa (Cameroon and Senegal).
 Pomona's program in Romance Languages is also enhanced by a state-of-the-art multimedia laboratory, the Foreign Language Resource Center, with integrated computer, audio, and visual components, including interactive video discs and computer-assisted language programs.
-Students can further improve their command of French and knowledge of French culture by participating in the programs at the Oldenborg Center for Modern Languages and International Relations, which include daily language tables, study breaks, lectures, a French film series and other cultural programming.
+Students can further improve their command of French and knowledge of French culture by participating in the programs at the Oldenborg Center for Modern Languages and International Relations, which include daily language tables, study breaks, lectures, a French film series and other cultural events.
 They may also apply to live in the French section of Oldenborg where a college-aged native French speaker teaches conversation courses and organizes cultural activities on and off-campus.

-Students majoring in French have been accepted into the most prestigious graduate and professional programs, including medical school, law school as well as Ph.D. programs in French at Harvard, Yale, Cornell, Duke, UCLA and Brown.
+Students majoring in French have been accepted into the most prestigious graduate and professional programs, including medical school and law school as well as Ph.D. programs in French at Harvard, Yale, Cornell, Duke, UCLA and Brown.
 Many go on to live and work in France and other French-speaking countries.